-Munich's Oktoberfest: When The Fun Begins
+Munich's Oktoberfest: When Does The Fun Begin?

 what month does munich austria